istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 and init container sends traffic with host name and needs DNS resolution, only the first workaround listed above will work.

 {{< warning >}}
-Please use the above traffic capture exclusion annotatioins with caution, since the IP/port exclusion annotations not only apply to init container traffic, but also application container traffic. i.e. application traffic sent to the configured IP/port will bypass the Istio sidecar.
+Please use the above traffic capture exclusion annotations with caution, since the IP/port exclusion annotations not only apply to init container traffic, but also application container traffic. i.e. application traffic sent to the configured IP/port will bypass the Istio sidecar.
 {{< /warning >}}